 If you already own the Candyland board game, this adaptation is the perfect, simple word game for your kids.
 Just print out the free game cards and they’ll be working on their literacy skills while simultaneously minimizing screen time!
 We love that they include cards for different grade levels so whatever age your kiddos are, they can play together!

 17. Sight Word Splat

-A couple of fly swatters quickly turn a normal sight word game into a very competitive word game.
-Write words on papers, laminated cards, or sticky notes, and let kids slap them with their fly swatters as you call them out.
-It is guaranteed to be a lively game as kids rush to show off their fundamental reading skills.
+Who knew that a couple of fly swatters quickly turn a normal sight word game into a heated competitive activity!?
+To set up, write words on papers, laminated cards, or sticky notes, and let your kiddies slap them with their fly swatters as you call out each word.
+It’s guaranteed to be a lively game as they rush to show off their fundamental reading skills!

 18. Silly Sentence Jenga

 Here’s a great word game that will help your learners in developing their sentence structure!
 First, write some words on some Jenga blocks – make it a mix of nouns, verbs, adjectives, articles, etc. Then, as your kids pull the wooden blocks from the tower they’ll have to build sentences- the funnier the better!

 Learn More: Childhood 101